SpaceWorksCo/WooCommerce-SPACE/README.md

 == Screenshots ==

-1. Komodo for woocommerce page - options.
+1. Spacecoin for woocommerce page - options.
-2. Displays pay with Komodo option on the shopping checkout page.
+2. Displays pay with Spacecoin option on the shopping checkout page.
-3. Displays order confirmation and Komodo payment details for customer.
+3. Displays order confirmation and Spacecoin payment details for customer.
 4. Woocommerce order detail and approval page for seller.

 == Remove plugin ==